kaimallea/csgo/README.md

 The `STEAM_ACCOUNT` is a "Game Login Token" required by Valve to run public servers.
 Confusingly, this token is also referred to as a steam account (it's set via `sv_setsteamaccount`).
 To get one, visit https://steamcommunity.com/dev/managegameservers.
 You'll need one for each server.

+Remember that if you DO NOT give a valid Game Login Token, your server will be restricted to LAN only

 ### Optional Steam Web API Key for Workshop Content

 To access maps and collections from the Workshop, you need to provide a Steam Web API key.
 You can provide this via the evironment variable `AUTHKEY` and it will be passed to the command-line as `-authkey <key>`.